matrix-org/matrix.org/content/legal/privacy-notice.md

 * Your payment details
 * Your purchase value

-Stripe and/or Paypal takes care of all payment processing, so The Matrix Foundation and its employees will never see your payment details.
+Stripe and/or Paypal takes care of all payment processing, so The Matrix.org Foundation and its employees will never see your payment details.

 Here is Stripe's Privacy Policy: https://stripe.com/privacy-shield-policy and Paypal's: https://www.paypal.com/webapps/mpp/ua/privacy-full